-AGHL-501: Theories and Perspectives in Gerontology (Saunders, 3 credits)
+AGHL-501: Theories and Perspectives in Gerontology (Saunders, 3 credits, Fall)

 We now know more than ever about how to promote successful cognitive and physiological aging; so that people can be independent, fulfilled, and productive longer.
 This course will examine both the theory and research in social gerontology, including: (A) aging and the aged as affected by social organization, including such social institutions as (i) familial, (ii) economic, (iii) political, and (iv) health care; (B) organizational processes such as (i) social stratification; and (ii) living environments including community and housing.
 In these contexts, certain demographic, cross-cultural, social-psychological, and physiological aspects of aging will also be considered.

-AGHL-503: The Biology of Disease (Tilan and Myers, 2 credits)
+AGHL-503: The Biology of Health & Disease (Tilan and Myers, 2 credits, Fall)

 Science is generating new views of what it means to age; we know that the brain continues to be plastic and to benefit from experience throughout life, and that though genes matter, their effects can be modified by experience throughout life.
 This course will be a team-taught seminar exploring primary and secondary aging, genetic and environmental influences on aging and their interactions, cell senescence and death, and current and evolving areas of research.

-AGHL-504: Humanities and Ethics of Aging (Jillson, 2 credits)
+AGHL-504: Humanities and Ethics of Aging (Hanna, 2 credits, Spring)

 This course will examine the nature and causes of the psychological changes that accompany human aging.
 Theories concerning the biological, social, and cultural influences on aging will be considered.
 The course will examine patterns of change and stability over the adult years.
 We will ask whether the changes that occur are inevitable and irreversible.
 Particular emphasis will be placed on the changes in mental life that accompany advancing age, both as viewed from without by observers (including researchers) and from within by aging individuals themselves (in autobiographical accounts).
 The course will emphasize the ways in which people compensate for the losses that come with added years (including the general slowing of mental and motor processes, and the deaths of loved ones) by taking advantage of the gains (including accumulated wisdom and perspective, and additional leisure time).